Potato 2.1: Instance Display, Visual AI, and Span Linking

 confidence_threshold: 0.5

-iou_threshold: 0.45Ollama Vision — Run vision-language models locally with Ollama.
-Supports LLaVA, Llama 3.2 Vision, Qwen2.5-VL, BakLLaVA, and Moondream.
+iou_threshold: 0.45Ollama Vision runs vision-language models locally through Ollama.
+It supports LLaVA, Llama 3.2 Vision, Qwen2.5-VL, BakLLaVA, and Moondream.

 ai_support: